 |1190||Holy Roman Emperor Frederick Barbarossa of Germany drowns leading an army of 50,000 in Asia Minor; most of his army turns around and goes home.|

-Fall of Acre: French army under King Philip Augustus arrives at Acre and renews stalemated siege; 6 weeks later Richard I (Lion-heart) and army land and attack; Salah el-Din cannot lift siege; 1 month later Acre surrenders; Richard offends King Philip and Duke Leopold V of Austria; Arab prisoners of war held for ransom–to be exchanged for prisoners held by Salah el-Din.
+Fall of Acre: French army under King Philip Augustus arrives at Acre, renews stalemated siege; 6 weeks later Richard I (Lion-heart) and army land and attack; Salah el-Din cannot lift siege; 1 month later Acre surrenders; Richard offends King Philip and Duke Leopold V of Austria, when he tears down their banners; King Philip returns to France.
+Arab prisoners of war held for ransom--to be exchanged for prisoners held by Salah el-Din.

-Richard supports Guy of Lusignan for king of Jerusalem against Conrad of Montferrat, (since Guy is actually Richard's vassal from Poitou!); he detests poleins who support Conrad.
+Richard supports Guy of Lusignan for king of Jerusalem against Conrad of Montferrat (since Guy is actually Richard's vassal from Poitou!); Richard detests poleins who support Conrad.

-Treaty of Ramlah between Richard I and Salah el-Din; end of war; Arabs keep Jerusalem; Crusaders keep coastal cities south of Joppa (Jaffa); Ascalon returned to Arabs; Christian pilgrims granted free and safe access to Jerusalem.
+Treaty of Ramlah between Richard I and Salah el-Din; end of war; Balian of Ibelin helps negotiate treaty.
+Arabs keep Jerusalem; Crusaders keep coastal cities south of Joppa (Jaffa); Ascalon returned to Arabs; Christian pilgrims granted free and safe access to Jerusalem.

 Franks establish "Second Kingdom" of Jerusalem at Acre; Richard I reluctantly recognizes Conrad of Montferrat as King of Jerusalem-Acre; Guy of Lusignan becomes governor of Cyprus.

-Richard I sails home, and almost immediately, Conrad of Montferrat is murdered by Assassins (Hashishiin)-sect of Islam (Richard is suspected); Conrad succeeded by Henry II of Champagne, married to Queen Isabel; Richard is shipwrecked near Venice, and captured by Duke Leopold of Austria, imprisoned by German Emperor Henry VI for heavy ransom of 150,000 Marks.
+Richard I sails home, and almost immediately, Conrad of Montferrat is murdered by Assassins (Hashishiin)-sect of Islam (Richard is suspected); Conrad succeeded by Henry II of Champagne, married to Queen Isabella; Richard is shipwrecked near Venice and captured by Duke Leopold of Austria, imprisoned by German Emperor Henry VI for heavy ransom of 150,000 Marks.

 |1193||Death of Salah el-Din on March 3 in Damascus due to exhaustion; by this time, he has given away all his wealth and dies penniless; his Ayyubid successors maintain truce with Franks; Arab unity is weakened by infighting among his successors.|